Translations

 Monday, October 02, 2023

-9-30-2023 College Football Review: the Georgia & Tennessee Games (published 10-2-2023; article #432)
+9-30-2023 College Football Review: The Georgia & Tennessee Games (published 10-2-2023; article #432)

 Introduction

-Welcome, dear reader, to the lucky 13th article, in the “Sports” topic section.
+Welcome, dear reader, to the lucky 13th article in the “Sports” topic section.
 To international readers, Americans call soccer what you call football.
 This article is my review of the college football games that the Georgia Bulldogs and the Tennessee Volunteers played last Saturday.
-Each team defeated different in conference rivals.
-To Tennessee fans, don't worry, I compliment and criticize both teams equally.
+Each team defeated different in-conference rivals.
+To Tennessee fans, don't worry.
+I compliment and criticize both teams equally.
 The Georgia Bulldogs is the team that I follow first.
 My second favorite team is the Tennessee Volunteers.

 First Time Out

-Let's take our first time out.
-The technical time out, in the next paragraph, is in smaller font.
+Let's take our first timeout.
+The technical timeout in the next paragraph is in smaller font.

-As a brief technical delay, the article of 9/24/2023 -- about my hike and podcast at Seven Islands State Park, on 9/21/2023 -- mentioned the “crawlers” or “bots” from Singapore.
-Thankfully, as of two days ago, the high number of daily views from Singapore have stopped!
-Yesterday morning, at 8:03 AM, analytics showed the following view totals, by nation, for the last 30 days (September): Singapore 16,900, United States 2,290, Israel 130, Russia 125, Germany 116, United Kingdom 114, China 57, Greenland 53, Canada 47, Ukraine 25, India 17, France 14, Netherlands 13, New Zealand 10, Ireland 8, Sweden 8, Australia 7, Belgium 7, Poland 7, and other nations 87.
-That's 20,035 views last month.
+As a brief technical delay, the article from 9/24/2023, about my hike and podcast at Seven Islands State Park on 9/21/2023, mentioned the “crawlers” or “bots” from Singapore.
+Thankfully, as of two days ago, the high number of daily views from Singapore has stopped!
+Yesterday morning at 8:03 AM, analytics showed the following view totals by nation for the last 30 days (September): Singapore 16,900, United States 2,290, Israel 130, Russia 125, Germany 116, United Kingdom 114, China 57, Greenland 53, Canada 47, Ukraine 25, India 17, France 14, Netherlands 13, New Zealand 10, Ireland 8, Sweden 8, Australia 7, Belgium 7, Poland 7, and other nations 87.
+That was 20,035 views last month.
 Singapore accounted for 84.35% of those views!
 I disregard those Singapore views as illegitimate “crawlers” or “bots.”
-Thus, legitimate views last month totaled 3,135, which is about normal, on a monthly basis.
-Analytics hasn't shown any views from Singapore, since 9/29/2023.
+Thus, legitimate views last month totaled 3,135, which is about normal on a monthly basis.
+Analytics hasn't shown any views from Singapore since 9/29/2023.
 I am so happy!
-I hope that my 9/24/2023 warning, to Singapore, stomped their “crawlers.”
+I hope that my 9/24/2023 warning to Singapore stomped their “crawlers.”

 Article Continues